Zeneric09/Proper-Comic-2024/README.md

 [download adapted/comicified textures for mods] - google drive.

-RECOMMENDED MODS (THAT USE COMICIFIED TEXTURES) - FOR A PROPER GTA SA COMICAL 2024 EXPERIENCE™.
+REQUIRED MODS (THAT USE COMICIFIED TEXTURES) - FOR A PROPER GTA SA COMICAL 2024 EXPERIENCE™.

 all of mods that use textures listed below need to go in gtasa/modloader/proper comic hd stuff/ folder. skip replacing/overwriting (don't replace the files already in proper comic hd stuff folder).